jooter/excercise-weather-service/README.md

     If query parameter city is not Melbourne, "unknown city" error will be returned.

-    If multi-cities is required, we can implement with redis db or in-memory cache as a map with RWMutex on map keys and RWMutex in each element of the map.
+    If multi-cities is required, we can implement with redis db, or use sync.Map, or use normal map as in-memory cache with RWMutex on map keys and RWMutex in each element of the map.

 * **The service should return a JSON payload with a unified response containing temperature in degrees Celsius and wind speed.**